 - Intrinsic value is estimated primarily on free cash flow per share, and trend in free cash flow growth.
 A company with growth of over 10% per year is valued on the average ratio of stock price to free cash flow over the last five years, the Graham and Dodd growth formula, PEG ratio and the average price to book value over the last five years.
 Cyclical companies with volatile, unpredictable earnings are valued on (low and average) price to book value over the last fifteen years.
 Average dividend yield is also considered.
 Companies with no growth are valued based on free cash flow discounted at 6%, or a multiple of about 16.7, book value relationship and dividend yield.
 As interest rates rise, that multiple will be reduced.

 - For bonds, rather than undervalued or overvalued, the yield to maturity is used.
 So a bond yielding over 20% would get a score of twenty out of twenty, a bond yielding 5% to maturity (based on ask price) would receive a score of 5 out of 20.

-Over the last thirty years, I've developed credit analysis tools that identify financial statement trends, and then compare values and trends with hundreds of other companies.
+Over the last thirty years, I've developed credit analysis tools that identify financial statement trends, and then compare values and trends with thousands of other companies.
 This research evolved out of work I did in the early and mid-1980s for corporate acquirers and special situation investors including Leucadia, Sam Zell, Jay Jordan, Richard Rainwater and an Australian company, Industrial Equity.
 The focus of my research was out-of-favor and distressed securities, including the bonds of companies in default.